-- Drop 1 tablespoon of the preserves all over the batter and spread out using a fork or knife.
+- Drop half of the preserves all over the batter and spread out using a fork or knife.

 - Sprinkle half of the white chocolate chips over the batter.

-- Pour the remaining batter on top and spread evenly.
+- Pour the remaining batter on top and spread out evenly.

 - Sprinkle the remaining white chips over the top.

-- Take the brown sugar topping and drop small lumps of it all over the top of the cake.
+- Take the brown sugar topping and sprinkle all over the top of the cake.

 - Bake in the oven for 50-55 or until the coffee cake springs back when lightly pressed with your finger.